 Yes.
 If you replaced one vehicle with another, and used the same license plate, you will receive a pro-rated Supplemental Motor Vehicle tax bill in January for the new vehicle.
 You will receive a credit on the supplemental bill for the amount you pay now on the old vehicle.
 You will receive this credit without having to apply for it.
 However, you still must pay the entire amount due on the old vehicle.
 If you obtained new license plates for the new vehicle, you must apply for a credit.
 Please contact the Assessor’s office at (203) 576-7242.
 Please do not ignore the bill if you receive one.

 I need to register my car.
 What do I need from the Tax Collector’s office?

 If you owe delinquent property taxes on any vehicle in your name, you may not renew any registrations or register a new vehicle at the Department of Motor Vehicles without paying your taxes first.
-All vehicle taxes in your name must be paid in full by cash, cashier’s check, credit card, or money order for a clearance.
+All vehicle taxes in your name must be paid in full by cash, cashier’s check, or money order for a clearance.
 You may also pay by Credit Card but there will be a delay in the release.

 I have moved.
 What is my tax jurisdiction for motor vehicle taxes?

 Your tax City is the City of residency as of October 1.
 If you move from Bridgeport after October 1 but still reside in Connecticut, you will still pay vehicle taxes to Bridgeport.
 Municipalities within Connecticut do not apportion motor vehicle tax bills for portions of a tax year.
 You need to also change your address on your registration at DMV.
 If you register the vehicle in another state, please contact the Assessor’s Office at (203) 576-7242.